FIWARE/tutorials.Roles-Permissions/README.md

 ## Logging In via REST API calls

 Enter a username and password to enter the application.
 The default super-user has the values `alice-the-admin@test.com` and `test`.
+The URL `https://localhost:3443/v1/auth/tokens` should also work in a secure system.

 ### Create Token with Password